Abrahamix/Abrahamix/README.md

 - 👋 Hi, I’m @Abrahamix
 - 👀 I’m interested in Apps / Dapps engineering, Ai and Cyber Security
-- 🌱 I’m currently learning React, Security and Ai
+- 🌱 I’m currently Security and Ai Engineering
-- 💞️ I’m looking to collaborate on Javascript (front and back-end) with React
+- 💞️ I’m looking to collaborate on Cyberecurity Solutions and Ai Engineering
 - 📫 How to reach me @Abrahamix
 <!---
 Abrahamix/Abrahamix is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.